 Recommended portable digital recorders:

-- Zoom H4N-2015 version.
-Outstanding sound quality & features (pictured above).
+- Zoom H4N PRO.
+Outstanding sound quality & features.
 A musician favorite!

 - Zoom H2n.
 An excellent option for self-study recording.